How to Remove Yourself from Social Catfish (2026 Guide)

 Step 5: Search for Additional Profiles

-Social Catfish may have multiple entries for you, especially if you have used different email addresses, phone numbers, or usernames across platforms.
-After submitting your first removal request, search for yourself again using different identifiers.
-If you find additional listings, submit a separate opt-out for each one.
+Social Catfish often has multiple entries for the same person, especially if you use different emails, phones, or usernames across platforms.
+After your first removal, search again with each identifier.
+Submit a separate opt-out for each listing.

 Step 6: Verify the Removal

-Wait 7 to 14 days, then search for yourself on Social Catfish again.
-Your profile should no longer appear.
-If it persists after two weeks, submit the opt-out request again.
-Check Google search results as well, since cached Social Catfish pages may remain indexed even after the live page is removed.
+Wait 7 to 14 days, then search for yourself again.
+Your profile should be gone.
+If it persists after two weeks, submit again.
+Check Google as well.
+Cached Social Catfish pages may stay indexed after the live page is removed.

-Social Catfish is just one of 1,000+ data broker sites.
-Delist.ai scans them all and shows exactly where your personal information appears — in minutes.
+Social Catfish is one of 1,000+ data broker sites.
+Delist.ai scans them all and shows exactly where your personal information appears, in minutes.

 Check your exposure free →How Long Does Removal Take?

-Social Catfish generally processes removal requests within 7 to 14 days.
-This is in line with most people-search sites, though slower than the fastest brokers like Spokeo (24 to 72 hours).
+Social Catfish processes requests within 7 to 14 days.
+In line with most people-search sites.
+Slower than the fastest brokers like Spokeo (24 to 72 hours).

-There is no email confirmation step for Social Catfish opt-outs — once you submit the form, the request enters their queue.
-However, the actual removal depends on Social Catfish processing the request and removing the profile from their search index.
-During the waiting period, your profile remains fully visible to anyone who searches for you.
+No email confirmation step.
+The request goes straight into their queue when you submit.
+Removal depends on Social Catfish processing the request and clearing the profile from their search index.
+During the waiting period, your profile stays fully visible.

-After your profile is removed from Social Catfish, Google may still show cached results for days or weeks.
-You can request removal of the cached page through Google's content removal tool to speed up the process.
+After your profile is gone from Social Catfish, Google may still show cached results for days or weeks.
+Submit a removal request through Google's content removal tool to speed it up.

 The Catch: Why Your Data Comes Back

-Social Catfish continuously scrapes and aggregates data from publicly accessible sources.
-When you opt out, they remove the existing profile.
-But they do not stop collecting data from the platforms and records that profile was built from.
+Social Catfish continuously scrapes data from publicly accessible sources.
+The opt-out removes the existing profile.
+It does not stop the scraping.

-The next time Social Catfish runs a data collection cycle, your public social media profiles, dating app listings, phone records, and other data sources get pulled in again and a new profile is created.
-Because Social Catfish relies heavily on social media scraping, anyone who maintains active public profiles on platforms like Instagram, Facebook, or LinkedIn is especially likely to be re-listed quickly.
+On the next collection cycle, your public social media profiles, dating app listings, phone records, and other sources get pulled in again.
+A new profile is built.
+Anyone who keeps active public profiles on Instagram, Facebook, or LinkedIn re-lists fast.

-Most people see their Social Catfish profile reappear within 1 to 3 months.
+Most people see their profile back within 1 to 3 months.
 The more active your public online presence, the faster the re-listing.
-People who have locked down all social media profiles to private, removed their phone number from commercial directories, and minimized their public records footprint may see longer gaps between re-listings.
+People who have locked all social to private, removed their phone from commercial directories, and minimized their public records footprint last longer between re-listings.
+Delist.ai watches for the re-list and re-submits automatically.

 What Social Catfish's Opt-Out Does Not Cover

-- Your photos remain on source platforms.
-Removing your Social Catfish profile does not delete photos from Facebook, Instagram, dating apps, or any other platform where the images were originally posted.
-Social Catfish simply aggregated what was publicly available.
-To prevent re-aggregation, you need to set those source accounts to private or remove the photos at the source.
+- Your photos stay on source platforms.
+Removing your Social Catfish profile does not delete photos from Facebook, Instagram, dating apps, or anywhere else.
+Social Catfish aggregated what was publicly available.
+To stop re-aggregation, set source accounts to private or remove the photos at the source.

-- Other data brokers are unaffected.
-Spokeo, Whitepages, Radaris, BeenVerified, and the rest of the 1,000+ people-search sites maintain their own databases independently.
-Removing your Social Catfish profile does nothing to these other sites.
+- Other brokers are unaffected.
+Spokeo, Whitepages, Radaris, BeenVerified, and the other 1,000+ people-search sites run their own databases.
+Removing your Social Catfish profile does nothing to them.

-- Username connections may persist elsewhere.
-If Social Catfish linked your various online usernames to your real identity, that connection exists in other data aggregation systems too.
-Removing it from Social Catfish does not erase it from the broader data broker ecosystem.
+- Username connections persist elsewhere.
+If Social Catfish linked your usernames to your real identity, that link exists in other broker systems too.
+Removing it from Social Catfish does not erase it from the broader ecosystem.

 - Reverse image searches still work.
-Even after removal from Social Catfish, your photos can still be found through Google Images reverse search, TinEye, and other image search engines.
-Social Catfish is one of many tools that enable photo-based identity lookups.
+Even after removal, your photos can still be found through Google Images reverse search, TinEye, and other tools.
+Social Catfish is one of many photo-based identity lookups.

 Tips for a Successful Social Catfish Removal

-Work around the Cloudflare block.
-If the opt-out page shows a "Just a moment" screen that never resolves, try the following: switch from Wi-Fi to your phone's cellular data, use a different browser (Chrome, Firefox, Safari), disable any VPN or proxy, clear all cookies for socialcatfish.com, or try accessing the page from a friend's or family member's network.
-The Cloudflare Turnstile block is IP-based, so a different network almost always works.
+Get past the Cloudflare block.
+If the opt-out page shows a "Just a moment" screen that never resolves: switch from Wi-Fi to cellular, switch browsers (Chrome, Firefox, Safari), disable any VPN, clear cookies for socialcatfish.com, or try from a friend's network.
+The Turnstile block is IP-based.
+A different network almost always works.

-Lock down your social media first.
-Before requesting removal, set all your social media accounts to private.
-This reduces the data available for Social Catfish to scrape on their next collection cycle, which can delay or prevent your profile from being re-created after removal.
+Lock down social media first.
+Before requesting removal, set all social accounts to private.
+This cuts the data available to Social Catfish on their next collection cycle and slows the re-listing.

-Search by every identifier.
+Search every identifier.
 Do not just search by name.
-Try your phone number, email address, and any usernames you use on social media or dating platforms.
-Social Catfish indexes profiles from many different entry points, and you may have multiple listings that each need a separate removal.
+Try phone number, email, and any usernames you use on social or dating platforms.
+Multiple entry points often mean multiple listings.